TOSIT-IO/tdp-lib/docs/developer/cli/index.rst

 Command Line Interface
 ======================

-TDP is a cli implemented to run actions easily
+TDP is a cli implemented to run operations easily

 .. toctree::